?

 ACC surcharges differ to above fees.

-Consultations are 10-15 mins duration; extra fee may be charged for longer consults.
+Consultations are 10-15 mins duration; an extra fee will be charged for extended consults.

 Fees and Charges Categorisation